-- If your microphone doesn't pick up audience questions, please repeat those questions - If you are in a setting for the audience to ask questions using a microphone, then have that microphone also transmit to the laptop displaying captions.
-Traditional microphones connect into a sound system, so for your external microphones to route to the computer you may need to get a USB connector (Ana will add example). - I've had good results teaching class with a snowball microphone.
-(Ana) - My colleagues and I had a blast at a Southern California Earthquake Center meeting using a catch box microphone you throw it to the next speaker in the group!
+- Your microphone probably won't pick up in-person audience questions, please repeat those questions - If you are in a setting for the audience to ask questions using a microphone, then have that microphone also transmit to the laptop displaying captions.
+Traditional microphones connect into a sound system, so for your external microphones to route to the computer you may need to get a USB connector. - I've had good results teaching class with a snowball microphone.
+(Ana) - My colleagues and I had a blast at a Southern California Earthquake Center meeting using a catch box microphone - you throw it to the next speaker in the group!
 (Michele)

-Auto-Captioning of group meetings
+Auto-Captioning of in-person group meetings

 Having captioning running during group meetings offers a way to capture the discussion.
 If someone misses a comment, they can check the captions.
 This works best in a room that has several microphones along the table.
 Note: at this time, the captions only show the last one or two comments.
+Auto-caption software like otter.ai can provide full screen transcript but these are not free.